timsutton/python-macadmin-tools/README.md

 # Python Macadmin Tools

-This repository aims to collect a list of open-source Python-based tools for Mac systems administration, roughly sorted into categories, in the spirit of R.I.
-Pienaar's [free-for-dev](https://github.com/ripienaar/free-for-dev) repo.
+This repository aims to collect a list of open-source Python-based tools for Mac systems administration, roughly sorted into categories.

-Python is a popular language among Mac sysadmins, and so this list is limited to projects using Python.
-This is partly so that those learning Python for Mac-specific tasks have a mostly-complete list of known code and approaches from which to learn.
+Why is this list limited to Python?
+Why not include all projects in this space?
+Python is an especially popular language among Mac sysadmins, and so this limit is partly so that those learning Python for Mac-specific tasks have a mostly-complete list of known code and approaches from which to learn.
 It's also to help those  more experienced with Python to discover projects that they may be able to adapt, extend and/or contribute to.

 See something missing or incorrect?
 Please feel free to edit/clone this file and [submit a pull request](https://github.com/timsutton/python-macadmin-tools/pulls).
+This repo was inspired by R.I.
+Pienaar's popular [free-for-dev](https://github.com/ripienaar/free-for-dev) repo.

 Table of Contents
 =================